Grain foods are the foods we love that love us back. Bread, specifically, is a tasty and nutritious food at any age, and especially for healthy aging.

 - Staying mentally active and intellectually curious.

-- Staying socially active among friends, family
+- Staying socially active among friends, family and community.

 Eating healthy foods does not mean following every fad diet that comes along.
 In fact, it sometimes means focusing more on the foods you love.
 Don’t deprive yourself or your health from the vital nutrients in grain foods like bread.